First: think realistically about what you can afford

 You have to start with a budget and the first question is not ‘Who do I need to buy presents for?’, it’s actually, ‘How much can I afford to spend on everything?’
 Everything includes: presents, food, special outings like seeing a pantomime, wrapping, cards, decorations and postage.

 Once you have your budget, you can then begin to work out how much you can afford to spend on the seven things listed above.
 Only then can you begin to think about who you need to buy presents for and begin to put a limit on what you can afford to spend for each person.
-However, there are ways to make Christmas less expensive and here they are.
+However, there are some very clever ways to save money at Christmasand here they are.

 1. Get cash back on your spending

-Sites like TopCashBack in the UK and Ebates in the US offer you the chance to get a sizable rebate on your order.
+Sites like TopCashBack in the UK and Ebates in the US offer you the ability to save money at Christmas by giving you the chance to get a sizable rebate on your order.
 They are linked to thousands of online retailers and all you have to do is visit their site and click through to the shop you want to buy from.
 Doing this allows you to claim cash back on your purchases.
 You could save substantially if you do this.

 2. Shop early for Christmas

 Prices go up the nearer you get to Christmas and sometimes the demand for things is so high shops run out of stock.
-Yet some stores are still having sales on right now.
-This wont be the case by late October and the next sale won’t begin until Boxing Day.
+One easy way to save money at Christmas is to start buying gifts much earlier, especially before the decorations appear in the stores.
 Check out these toy stores now.

 3. Buy refurbished electrical goods